 Anxiety is one of the common human emotions, and at normal levels, prepares us to successfully anticipate and meet challenges.
 However, the modern-day changes in lifestyle have led to an increase in the levels of anxiety.
-Excessive levels of anxiety can destabilise an individual and prevent him from functioning properly.
+Excessive levels of anxiety can destabilize an individual and prevent him from functioning properly.

 If you are a parent who suffers from anxiety, read on to understand how your anxiety can adversely affect your child and how to prevent your child from taking on your anxiety.